AKJ7/dinorunner/README.md

 It is designed to be used as a configurable backend library accessable to a wide range of programming languages (using i.e. CFFIs) and hardware architectures.

 **Features**:
-- No hardware-specific dependencies: Runs everywhere
+- Hardware-agnostic: No hardware-specific dependencies - Runs everywhere
-- No compiler-specific dependencies: Compile and go
+- Compiler-agnostic: No compiler-specific dependencies - Compile and go
 - No `stdlib` or header lib requirement
+- No heap allocations
-- No `typedef`
+- No `typedef`s

 The dinorunner was inspired by https://github.com/wayou/t-rex-runner from which the trex-assets were fetched.